 The best bike repair stand for weight weenies

 Weight: 6.2kg | Max weight: 25kg | Base dimensions: Triangular 135 x 135 x 135cm | Folded dimensions: 18 x 18 x 117cm | Height: 107 to 178cm | RRP: £230 / $300 / AU$500

 Weight weenies rejoice, now you can have a bike repair stand and a scale in the same unit - Topeak has integrated a gram counter next to the clamp on its Prep Stand Pro.

-The clamp opens more than wide enough to accommodate even the fattest aero road bike seatpost, and the jaws are lined with a dense non-marking rubber.
-For the Prep Stand Pro, Topeak added a fold-out knob to help you gain additional leverage and make quick work of tightening the jaws, but it would greatly benefit from some sort of a quick-release mechanism.
+The clamp is limited to 4.5cm, although this is still plenty enough to accommodate the width of most aero tubes, and the jaws are lined with a dense non-marking rubber.
+For the Prepstand Pro, Topeak added a fold-out knob to help you gain additional leverage and make quick work of tightening the jaws, but it would greatly benefit from some sort of a quick-release mechanism.

-With three 71cm legs, the stand has a wide footprint and is stable on uneven ground; plus it's one of the fastest to go from the carry bag to prepped and ready for a bike.
+With three 71cm legs, the stand has a wide footprint and is stable on uneven ground, and it's one of the fastest to go from the carry bag to prepped and ready for a bike.